This pose helps you let your back and hips relax.

 Putting your knees together and your feet wider makes your thighs rotate inward (medial rotation).
 That doesn’t work well for some people.

 You can use constructive rest from Alexander Technique, from which this pose derives.
 It has your knees raised and legs parallel, which doesn’t relax your groin (adductors).
 And you may need effort to hold that position.

 Or you can do the position bound.
 I use wide ribbon as it is comfortable, easy to find, and affordable.
 Cut and tie a loop of ribbon that fits loosely around both your thighs near your knees.
 Slide the loop of ribbon on your legs before you do the pose.
-Then slide the ribbon on your thighs toward your pelvis when you do the pose.
 The ribbon supports your thighs and helps your groin relax.